 Introduced in 2006, the NLIS (Sheep & Goats) replaced a previous scheme for sheep, known as the National Flock Identification Scheme (NFIS).

 From January 2009, all sheep and farmed goats had to be identified with an NLIS-approved ear tag prior to movement.
-Several Australian states have separate arrangements for the identification of dairy and rangeland goats.

 Recording the movement of mobs of sheep or goats between properties on the NLIS database commenced in July 2010.